 Author: Jennifer Ashley

 Genre: Historical Mystery

-Disclaimer: This book was purchased by myself and I reviewed this book without compensation of any kind.
+Disclaimer: This book was selected by myself at the library, and I reviewed this book without compensation of any kind.
 All thoughts and opinions are solely mine.